INTERMEDIATE TO ADVANCED BREATH-CONTROL COURSE

 Simon Borg-Olivier MSc BAppSc(Physiotherapy) APAM c-IAYT has been teaching how to use posture, movement, breathing and mental control for health and well-being for 37 years, while also treating people as a physiotherapist.
 His unmatched wealth of knowledge comes from merging modern medical science with what he learned from great masters in Tibet, India, Japan and China.

-We recommend that you do Simon's beginner course first, unless you’ve studied breath-control somewhere else and have been practicing at least for a year.
+first, unless you’ve studied breath-control somewhere else and have been practicing at least for a year.

 The course is pre-recorded and it includes site lifetime streaming access.